-Blend the sweet potato, flours, coconut butter, coconut oil, and milk in a blender until smooth.
+Blend the sweet potato, flours, coconut butter, coconut oil, maple syrup, and milk in a blender until smooth.

 Transfer batter to a bowl and cut in the coconut oil until it is combined in the dough (don’t over mix).
 You should have a pretty soft dough at this point, almost too soft to really work with.

 Place in the fridge for an hour so that dough can harden up some.
 It should be like sugar cookie dough- hard but malleable.
 If you leave it in the fridge longer or it becomes too hard, just leave it on the counter for a little until it begins to soften and become easier to work with.

 Take half of the dough and form it into a ball with your hands, then roll it out between 2 sheets of parchment paper to be about 1/4 inch thick.
 Cut rolled dough into the shapes you want for the pop tars (mine were about 3×3 inch squares).
 Make sure when you cut a shape, you cut two matching ones so you have the top and bottom of the pop tart.
 You should have a total of 12-16 squares, depending on how big/small you make them.

 Using a spatula, gently transfer one cut shape (bottom of the pop tart) to a parchment lined baking sheet and transfer the other shape (top of the pop tart) to a holding tray (I used a cutting board to keep the top layer of the pop tarts separate).